inventaire/inventaire-api/README.md

 3. Share your changes by submitting a pull request.

 ### How to view
-To view the documentation locally you need NodeJS v8 and an HTTP file server, or Docker.
+To view the documentation locally you need NodeJS v8 and an HTTP file server.

-#### With NodeJS v8
 0. If you installed Node with [nvm](https://github.com/creationix/nvm), you can temporarly (just for the present terminal session) switch to NodeJS v8 by running `nvm use 8`
 1. Install the dependencies: `npm install`
 2. Build the documentation: `npm run build`